Exploring Three Gold Projects in Nevada

 Clifford Wiebe — Director

 Clifford Wiebe is an IT consultant specializing in cloud-based technology systems and business process.
 He is the architect of Peloton’s global data management system.
-He has over 23 years experience in IT and 10 years as a director of publicly-traded mineral companies.
+He has over 23 years of experience in IT and 10 years as a director of publicly-traded mineral companies.

 *Disclaimer: The profile provides information which was sourced and approved by Peloton Minerals (CSE:PMC, OTCQB:PMCCF) in order to help investors learn more about the company.
 Peloton Minerals is a client of the Investing News Network (INN).
 The company’s campaign fees pay for INN to create and update this profile page, to which links are placed on Investingnews.com and channel newsletters.